Last updated on July 25th, 2021

 - In order to respect the policy of the IRPA which imposes a positive obligation on the Minister, while allowing for some discretion with respect to the timing of a removal, deferral should be reserved for those applications where failure to defer will expose an individual to the risk of death, extreme sanction or inhumane treatment.
 With respect to H&C applications, absent special considerations, such applications will not justify deferral unless based upon a threat to personal safety.

 - Cases where the only harm suffered by the applicant will be family hardship can be remedied by readmitting the person to the country following the successful conclusion of the pending application.

 - An enforcement officer has no obligation to substantially review the children’s best interest before executing a removal order.

 There is some jurisprudence, however, to suggest that the situation may be different for a timely filed H&C application which has been in the system for a long period of time.
 In Nucum v.
-Canada (Public Safety and Emergency Preparedness), 2010 FC 1187, ordered that removal should be deferred.
+Canada (Public Safety and Emergency Preparedness), 2010 FC 1187, for example, the Federal Court ordered that removal should be deferred for this reason.

-Hence, as the Federal Court summarised in Danyi v.
+Hence, and to reiterate, as the Federal Court summarized in Danyi v.
 Canada (Public Safety and Emergency Preparedness), the jurisprudence has established that enforcement officers are required to consider the short-term best interests of a child in a fair and sensitive manner and that while the best interests of the children are certainly a factor that must be considered in the context of a removal order, they are not an over-riding consideration.